Approximating Langevin Monte Carlo with ResNet-like Neural Network architectures: Introduction and scope

-\paragraph{Results} This work derives complexity bounds for a ResNet-like neural network architecture approximating the Langevin Monte Carlo process.
-In doing so, we are able to show an interesting property of the underlying LMC process, which is that the variance proxies of the sub-Gaussian intermediate measures are uniformly bounded (\cref{prop:subgaussian_LMC}).
-To the best of our knowledge, this result is not yet known to the community, whereas bounds on the variance proxy of the invariant measure have been shown recently in~\cite{altschuler2022concentration}.
-The following is an informal version of the three main complexity results of this work, namely Theorems~\ref{thm:lmc_approx_ii}, \ref{thm: nn lmc approximation} and \ref{thm:dnn_lmc_lipschitz2}.
+\begin{itemize} \item This work derives complexity bounds for neural network architectures approximating the Langevin Monte Carlo process and some target density to arbitrary accuracy in Wasserstein-$2$ distance.
+In particular, we show in \cref{thm:lmc_approx_ii} and \cref{thm:dnn_lmc_lipschitz2} that under suitable assumptions on the target density, this architecture does not suffer from the curse of dimensionality, i.e. the complexity does not grow like $\varepsilon^{-d}$ with the error $\varepsilon$ and dimension $d$.
+We provide an informal summary of the main complexity results in the next section. \item In the analysis, we are able to show an interesting property of the underlying LMC process, which is that the variance proxies of the sub-Gaussian intermediate measures are uniformly bounded, both in the unperturbed case (\cref{prop:subgaussian_LMC}) as well as with perturbed drift (\cref{prop:subgaussian_nn_process}).
+The bound we obtain for the intermediate variance proxies is an intuitive convex combination of the bounds for the initial and the invariant measure respectively.
+To the best of our knowledge, these results are not yet known to the community, whereas bounds on the variance proxy of the invariant measure were shown recently in~\cite{altschuler2022concentration}. \item In the proof of \cref{thm:dnn_lmc_lipschitz2}, we provide a detailed theoretical construction of neural networks to approximate suitable functions globally with respect to a sub-Gaussian measure, while only assuming local approximation properties of the networks. \item In \cref{sec:Numerics}, we showcase the advantage of NN approximations of Langevin Monte Carlo by estimating the ground truth in an inverse problem defined by a parametric partial differential equation. \end{itemize}